Adc-alt/8bit-cpu/README.md

 At the start of each task, the Program Counter, like a manager with a clipboard, points to the next instruction to be carried out.
 That instruction is fetched from RAM and handed over to the Instruction Register, which acts like a foreman.
 The foreman splits the instruction into two parts: the first 4 bits say what to do (like “load a number” or “add”), and the last 4 bits say where to find the data, the memory address where the number is stored.

 The boss (EEPROM), who already has a detailed operations manual (the microcode), looks up the instruction and sends out a precise set of control signals.
-So, for example, when the instruction is “LOAD 28,” what’s really happening is that the EEPROM recognizes the binary code for LOAD, and begins a carefully timed sequence of 8 steps (T0 to T7)(Actually, I only use five, look the image).
-During this sequence, the data stored at address 15(In fact, you can write this data at other empty address, for example 14) in RAM (which is the number 28) travels across the bus, arrives at Register A, and is safely stored there, ready for the next task.
+So, for example, when the instruction is “LOAD 28,” what’s really happening is that the EEPROM recognizes the binary code for LOAD, and begins a carefully timed sequence of 8 steps [T0 to T7] (Actually, I only use five, look at the image).
+During this sequence, the data stored at address 15 (In fact, you can write this data at other empty address, for example 14) in RAM (which is the number 28) travels across the bus, arrives at Register A, and is safely stored there, ready for the next task.

 All of this happens like a well-oiled machine.
 While one part is reading, another is waiting, and another is writing, all under the coordination of the EEPROM’s control logic.
 Step by step, the system runs its program, executing instructions that build on each other, whether it’s adding numbers, jumping to a different part of the program, or even making decisions based on conditions.

 Oh, so you're still reading, huh?
 Well, if you're that curious, let’s get a little more specific then...

-🔁 Step-by-Step: Loading the Number 28 from Address 14 into Register A Let’s walk through a real example from this computer:
+### 🔁 Step-by-Step: Loading the Number 28 from Address 14 into Register A
+Let’s walk through a real example from this computer:
 We want to load the value 28 into Register A, and that value is stored in RAM address 14.

 But the instruction isn’t written like that ,because remember, the computer doesn’t understand names like LOAD or numbers like 28 directly.
 It only understands binary.

-1️⃣ The Instruction: 0001 1110
+###  1️⃣ The Instruction: 0001 1110
 This 8-bit instruction is split in two:

 -0001 → the opcode → tells the CPU to perform a LOAD